 Helpful coverage to protect your home, even if you're not in a high-risk flood zone.

 Some 90% of US natural disasters involve flooding, according to the Insurance Information Institute, and 20% of all flood claims are filed in low- or moderate-risk areas.
-While your standard homeowners or renters policy won’t cover flooding, you have two options to buy a separate policy.
+Your standard homeowners or renters policy won’t cover flooding, but you have two options when buying a separate policy.

 What does flood insurance cover?